 A day before my departure from Bardia, I was sitting at the dinner table with Keshab, my guide at Bardia Wildlife Resort.
-I told him that I was planning to leave for Pokhara by bus a day after.
+I told him that I was planning to leave for Pokhara the next day by bus.

 Keshab told me that it would be a long ride in a bus to reach Pokhara from Bardia – often spanning up to 15 to 17 hours during monsoon.
 I wasn’t quite ready to handle this long ride and I asked whether I could make a stoppage or two somewhere nice.

 Keshab suggested that I should go to Lumbini, known as the birthplace of Lord Buddha.
 This journey would take about 8 hours, he told me.
 This sounded like a nice plan to cut my journey into two and so I ended up in Lumbini, where I spent two days exploring.

 Here’s everything you need to know about Lumbini and how to spend a day or two there.

 About Lumbini – The Birthplace of Lord Buddha